 Three are called “Apikores:” 1.
 One who says there is on prophecy at all and that no knowledge comes from God to the hearts of man.
 2. One who denies the prophecy of Moses, our teacher.
 3. And the one who says that God does not know the actions of man.
 Three are called “Koferim” (deniers): 1.
 The one who says that the Torah is not from God, even one verse, even one letter – if one says Moses himself had written it on his own, he is a denier of the Torah.
 2. The one who denies [the Torah’s] interpretation and one denies [the authority] of its teachers like Zadok and Baitus 3.
 And the who says God substituted one commandment for another and the previous Torah is now invalid – even if it is from God like the “hagrim” (likely Christians, possibly Muslims) – all these three types of people deny Torah.
 [Emphasis added]

 What this can mean practically is that even according to Maimonidean thought, there is room to believe that God gave a Torah to Moses, and this Torah was completely divine in its transmission even though our physical Torah scroll may have undergone some changes over time.
 Some may wish to distinguish between the “lower criticism” of textual variations and the “higher criticism” of authorship.
-However, once we concede any textual variant in the Torah, Maimonides’ 8th principle is no longer valid.[4.
-On this point my father like quoting his PhD. advisor Dr. Baruch Levine that you can’t be 1% pregnant.]
-On the other hand, once we are no longer bound by the absolutist Maimonidean adherence to a specific physical text then even the higher criticism poses no threat as it only is a commentary on the scrolls “that we posses today” and not a challenge to the Torah which we believe Moses actually received.
+However, once we concede any textual variant in the Torah, Maimonides’ 8th principle is no longer valid.3 On the other hand, once we are no longer bound by the absolutist Maimonidean adherence to a specific physical text then even the higher criticism poses no threat as it only is a commentary on the scrolls “that we possess today” and not a challenge to the Torah which we believe Moses actually received.